langnico/langnico.github.io/_pages/about.md

   - /about.html
 ---

-My name is Nico Lang and I am a Postdoc at the [University of Copenhagen](https://www.ku.dk/english/) associated with the [Pioneer centre for AI](https://www.aicentre.dk/), where I am co-advised by [Serge Belongie](https://sergebelongie.github.io/) and [Christian Igel](https://christian-igel.github.io/).
-I received my PhD from[  ETH Zurich](https://ethz.ch/en.html), where I was working in the[  EcoVision Lab](https://prs.igp.ethz.ch/ecovision.html) that is part of the[  Photogrammetry and Remote Sensing (PRS) group](https://prs.igp.ethz.ch/) under the supervision of[  Prof. Konrad Schindler](https://igp.ethz.ch/personen/person-detail.html?persid=143986) and[  Prof. Jan Dirk Wegner](https://igp.ethz.ch/personen/person-detail.html?persid=186562).
+My name is Nico Lang and I am an Assistant Professor of Computer Vision and Machine Learning for Earth Observation Data at the [University of Copenhagen](https://www.ku.dk/english/), associated with the[ Global Wetland Centre](https://globalwetlandcenter.ku.dk/) and the[ Pioneer Centre for AI](https://www.aicentre.dk/).
+I joined the[ Climate AI Nordics](https://climateainordics.com/) network as a core member and I am involved in several community efforts like the[ FGVC](https://sites.google.com/view/fgvc12/) workshop at CVPR or the[ SSL4EO-2024 summer school](https://langnico.github.io/posts/SSL4EO-2024-review/).
+Before moving to Denmark for a Postdoc advised by Serge Belongie and Christian Igel, I received a PhD from ETH Zurich supervised by Konrad Schindler and Jan Dirk Wegner.

 [[Curriculum Vitae](../files/CV_Nico_Lang.pdf)] [[Headshot](../files/Nico_Lang.jpg)] [[Bio](bio.md)]